-Supermarine Bowmen is associated with the Supermarine Sports and Social Club base at South Marston, Swindon, Wiltshire.
+Supermarine Bowmen is associated with the Supermarine Sports Club based at South Marston, Swindon, Wiltshire.
 The club forms part of the Dorset and Wiltshire Archery Association and is affiliated to the Grand Western Archery Society and the Grand National Archery Society.

 Why Supermarine?
 Vickers Supermarine Bowmen had it's beginnings at Hursley Park Winchester, when during the second World War Vickers Supermarine (builder of the Spitfire) had a design centre there.